-Reviewers are not expected to consider anything outside of the documents provided by the applicant.
-This includes any hyperlinks provided by the applicant on documents and we advise reviewers not to click these as it could compromise reviewer anonymity.
+Reviewers are not required to access links to carry out assessment and are not expected to consider anything outside of the documents provided by the applicant.
+If the applicant has included any non-reference hyperlinks, we advise reviewers do not click these as it could compromise reviewer anonymity.